ppy/osu-wiki/news/2026/2026-01-24-new-featured-artist-voira.md

 ![](https://assets.ppy.sh/artists/521/header.jpg)

 For those unfamiliar with the Japanese doujin scene, "artcore" is a genre focused on the emotional and cinematic side of drum & bass, trance, and other electronic sounds.
-For those unfamiliar with the circle clicking scene, [*artcore*](https://osu.ppy.sh/users/9713839) is also **voira**'s username here on osu!.
+For those unfamiliar with the circle clicking scene, ::*artcore*::{ user-id=9713839 } is also **voira**'s username here on osu!.

 **voira** began their music career in 2022, inspired by artists within the drum & bass and artcore scenes like [*ak+q*](https://osu.ppy.sh/beatmaps/artists/466), *tn-shi*, Sakuzyo*, *AZALI*, and [*xi*](https://osu.ppy.sh/beatmaps/artists/727).
 These artists have produced countless songs that have become icons in the rhythm game scene, and as a Featured Artist, **voira** is on the same path.